Conifer Cousins: Ginkgo biloba

 In addition, most retailers, even the more knowledgeable, specialty nurseries, have a very short (and often very narrow) experience with dwarf Ginkgo cultivars, and so must rely on others to provide specifics about growth rates, habit and other particulars.
 When someone cannot speak from personal experience, there is far more opportunity for descriptions to get mangled.
 We have been playing the Ginkgo version of “telephone”, the old game where a phrase or word is repeated down a line of people until what the last person hears bears little resemblance to what the first person said.

 Thus, a particular cultivar is described by different vendors as “columnar”, “irregularly branching” and “arching and curving” - surely contradictory!
 Given the difficulties, what’s a collector to do?
 Stay tuned for the next issue of the Conifer Quarterly, where we’ll share the results of our interviews with growers, retailers, arboretum professionals, and plantaholics with a list for those who want the most reliable selections…and further, choices for those who want to push the envelope!

 Thumbnail photograph by Jerry Wang.
 Catalogue photographs by Harold Greer.

-Click here to read about variegated ginkgos.
+Click here to read about dwarf ginkgo trees and here for variegated ginkgos.

 This article was originally published in the Winter 2013 issue of Conifer Quarterly.
 Join the American Conifer Society to access our extensive library of conifer-related articles and connect to a nationwide group of plant lovers!
 Become a member for only $40 a year and get discounts with our growing list of participating nurseries in our Nursery Discount Program.